diodechain/diode_client/docs/wireguard.md

 - The on-chain WireGuard config must NOT include a private key.
 The client generates and stores a private key locally and injects it into the final config file.
 - One interface per Diode network: the interface name and config path are derived from the network, e.g. `wg-diode-prod` for mainnet and `wg-diode-dev` for testnet.

+First Run Key Generation
+- To generate your local WireGuard keypair and print the public key without requiring an on-chain config, run:
+  - `diode join -wireguard <contract_address>`
+- Optional: specify a custom suffix for the interface/config names:
+  - `diode join -wireguard -suffix staging <contract_address>`
+- This creates `<iface>.key` in the platform-specific WireGuard directory and prints the public key so you can add it to your on-chain config later.

 Interface Names and Paths
+- Default mapping:
   - Mainnet: interface `wg-diode-prod`
   - Testnet: interface `wg-diode-dev`
   - Local: interface `wg-diode-local`
+- Custom suffix: use `-suffix <name>` to override the default (allowed: letters, digits, `.`, `_`, `-`).
+Example: `-suffix staging` -> `wg-diode-staging`.

 Config file locations by OS
 - Linux: `/etc/wireguard/wg-diode-<net>.conf`